An Essential Content Marketing Checklist for Small Business Owners

 Social media should be on the top of your list when it comes to sharing your content.
 This doesn't mean, however, that you need a presence on every single social network out there.
 Get to know what each social platform offers and choose only the networks that fit your business and your content.

-One way to chose the best social platform is to consider your content.
+One way to choose the best social platform is to consider your content.
 Content like images and infographics that is highly visual is a great fit for networks like Pinterest and Instagram.
 Links to blog posts are excellent content to share on Twitter, while white papers and case studies are perfect for sharing on LinkedIn.
 Include the breakdown of what pieces of content will be shared where when you begin to plan for distribution.

 Create an Email Marketing Strategy